 BEGIN Please respond, “Risen Lord, hear our prayer”

-• For N. who in baptism was given the pledge of eternal life, that s/he may now be admitted to the company of the saints.
-We pray:
+1. For N., who in baptism was given the promise of eternal life, that s/he may now rest peacefully in the company of the saints.
+We pray to the Lord:

-• For the family and friends of N., that they may be consoled in their grief by the Lord, who wept at the death of his friend Lazarus.
-We pray:
+2. For the family and friends of N., that they may be consoled in their grief by the Lord, who wept at the death of his friend Lazarus.
+We pray to the Lord:

-• For all of us assembled here to worship in faith, that we may be gathered together again in God’s kingdom.
-We pray:
+5. For all of us assembled here to worship in faith, that we may be gathered again in God’s kingdom.
+We pray to the Lord: